KDE/digikam-doc/image_editor/colors_tools.rst

 With **Film** setting, a specific settings allows to emulate a number of famous Black and White photographic films as:

-    - Generic.
+    - **Generic**.
-    - Agfa 200X, Agfa Pan 25, Agfa Pan 100, Agfa Pan 400.
+    - **Agfa**: 200X, Pan 25, Pan 100, Pan 400.
-    - Ilford Delta 100, Ilford Delta 400, Ilford Delta 400 Pro 3200, Ilford FP4 Plus, Ilford HP5 Plus, Ilford PanF Plus, Ilford XP2 Super.
+    - **Ilford**: Delta 100, Delta 400, Delta 400 Pro 3200, FP4 Plus, HP5 Plus, PanF Plus, XP2 Super.
-    - Kodak Tmax 100, Kodak Tmax 400, Kodak TriX.
+    - **Kodak**: Tmax 100, Tmax 400, TriX.

 With **Lens Filters** setting, a color filter can be simulated as placed on front of lens:

-    - No Lens Filter: simulate black & white neutral film exposure.
+    - **No Lens Filter**: simulate black & white neutral film exposure.
-    - Green Filter: simulates black & white film exposure with green lens filter.
+    - **Green Filter**: simulates black & white film exposure with green lens filter.
 This comes good with all scenic images, especially suited for portraits taken against the sky (similar to 004 Cokin(tm) Green filter).
-    - Orange Filter: simulates black & white film exposure with an orange lens filter.
+    - **Orange Filter**: simulates black & white film exposure with an orange lens filter.
 This will enhance landscapes, marine scenes and aerial photography (similar to 002 Cokin(tm) Orange filter).
-    - Red Filter: simulates black & white film exposure with red lens filter.
+    - **Red Filter**: simulates black & white film exposure with red lens filter.
 Creates dramatic sky effects and can simulate moonlight scenes in daytime (similar to 003 Cokin(tm) Red filter).
-    - Yellow Filter: simulates black & white film exposure with yellow lens filter.
+    - **Yellow Filter**: simulates black & white film exposure with yellow lens filter.
 Most natural tonal correction, improves contrast.
 Ideal for landscapes (similar to 001 Cokin(tm) Yellow filter).

 With **Tone** setting, a color tint can be applied to the image:

-    - Sepia Filter: gives a warm highlight and mid-tone while adding a bit of coolness to the shadows - very similar to the process of bleaching a print and re-developing in a sepia toner (typical for your grandmothers photographs).
+    - **Sepia Filter**: gives a warm highlight and mid-tone while adding a bit of coolness to the shadows - very similar to the process of bleaching a print and re-developing in a sepia toner (typical for your grandmothers photographs).
 Similar to 005 Cokin(tm) Sepia filter.
-    - Brown Filter: similar to Sepia Tone filter, but less pronounced.
+    - **Brown Filter**: similar to Sepia Tone filter, but less pronounced.
-    - Cold Filter: start subtle and replicate printing on a cold tone black & white paper such as a bromide enlarging paper.
+    - **Cold Filter**: start subtle and replicate printing on a cold tone black & white paper such as a bromide enlarging paper.
-    - Selenium Filter: effect that replicates traditional selenium chemical toning done in the darkroom.
+    - **Selenium Filter**: effect that replicates traditional selenium chemical toning done in the darkroom.
-    - Platinum Filter: effect that replicates traditional platinum chemical toning done in the darkroom.
+    - **Platinum Filter**: effect that replicates traditional platinum chemical toning done in the darkroom.

 .. _color_infrared: